Top Hurdles Non-Technical Founders Are Facing [And How To Overcome Them]

 This was the trickiest part I faced when setting up my first tech startup.
 Recruiting an efficient team requires a tremendous amount of effort, energy, and resources.
 From the trial and error of outsourcing developers who delivered pathetic results to spending heavily on full-time developers only to end up with an incompetent team, it brought me a lot of stress and frustration.

 Non-technical founders need to be well-prepared for this.
 The market is full of tech talent, but finding the right fit for your startup can be both challenging and costly.
-In fact, 86% of companies struggle with hiring qualified technical talent and 23% of startups fail because they don’t have the right team.

 To hire effectively, you need a strategic recruitment process.
 Start by identifying the key roles you need and the skills your team requires.
 Then, figure out where to find that talent.
 Try various options like job boards, Github, and LinkedIn.